 As a fitness enthusiast and community developer, Shipp has been fortunate to serve in many capacities.
-Of which, he is a Triathlon Coach for GRIT USA and DC Triathlon Club's New Triathlete Program, serves as a Swim Maters Coach for DC Triathlon Club, is a Young Professionals Board Member for Back On My Feet - DC, was a 2016 Team Red, White and Blue Eagle Leader Fellow, and has served on the Board of Directors for District Triathlon (2017-18), an organization working to encourage, inspire, support and increase the participation of People of Color in triathlon.
+Of which, he is a Triathlon Coach for GRIT USA and DC Triathlon Club's New Triathlete Program, as a Swim Maters Coach for DC Triathlon Club, is a Young Professionals Board Member for Back On My Feet - DC, was a 2016 Team Red, White and Blue Eagle Leader Fellow, and has served on the Board of Directors for District Triathlon (2017-18), an organization working to encourage, inspire, support and increase the participation of People of Color in triathlon.

-When Shipp isn’t training or coaching, he enjoys spaces that allow him to be creative through writing and photography, as well as working with like minded people who are inspired to build better, more inclusive communities.
+When Shipp isn’t training or coaching, he enjoys spaces that allow him to be creative through writing and photography, as well as working with like minded people who are inspired to build better, more equitable communities.

 Daniela Ochoa Diaz, originally from Venezuela, moved to the DMV (DC, Maryland, Virginia) in 2015, soon thereafter she discovered triathlon by swimming alongside District Triathlon in it’s beginning stages.
-Feeling enriched by the community Daniela found in the multisport space, she went on to serve on the board of District Triathlon from 2017-2019, an organization working to encourage, inspire, support and increase the participation of People of Color in triathlon.
+Feeling enriched by the community Daniela found in the multisport space, she went on to serve on the Board of Directors for District Triathlon from 2017-2019, an organization working to encourage, inspire, support and increase the participation of People of Color in triathlon.
 Having entered the multisport community through swimming, Daniela has a deep love for swimming and helping others conquer their fears in the water.
 In 2018, Daniela joined the Masters Swim Program of DC Triathlon Club as a coach.